OpenEvalProject/evals/manuscripts/elife-58952/v1/manuscript.md

 ## Abstract

-Astrocytes exhibit spatially-restricted near-membrane microdomain Ca 2+ transients in their fine processes.
+Astrocytes exhibit spatially-restricted near-membrane microdomain Ca2+transients in their fine processes.
 How these transients are generated and regulate brain function in vivo remains unclear.
-Here we show that Drosophila astrocytes exhibit spontaneous, activity-independent microdomain Ca 2+ transients in their fine processes.
-Astrocyte microdomain Ca 2+ transients are mediated by the TRP channel TrpML, stimulated by reactive oxygen species (ROS), and can be enhanced in frequency by the neurotransmitter tyramine via the TyrRII receptor.
-Interestingly, many astrocyte microdomain Ca 2+ transients are closely associated with tracheal elements, which dynamically extend filopodia throughout the central nervous system (CNS) to deliver O 2 and regulate gas exchange.
-Many astrocyte microdomain Ca 2+ transients are spatio-temporally correlated with the initiation of tracheal filopodial retraction.
+Here we show that Drosophila astrocytes exhibit spontaneous, activity-independent microdomain Ca2+ transients in their fine processes.
+Astrocyte microdomain Ca2+ transients are mediated by the TRP channel TrpML, stimulated by reactive oxygen species (ROS), and can be enhanced in frequency by the neurotransmitter tyramine via the TyrRII receptor.
+Interestingly, many astrocyte microdomain Ca2+ transients are closely associated with tracheal elements, which dynamically extend filopodia throughout the central nervous system (CNS) to deliver O2 and regulate gas exchange.
+Many astrocyte microdomain Ca2+ transients are spatio-temporally correlated with the initiation of tracheal filopodial retraction.
 Loss of TrpML leads to increased tracheal filopodial numbers, growth, and increased CNS ROS.
-We propose that local ROS production can activate astrocyte microdomain Ca 2+ transients through TrpML, and that a subset of these microdomain transients promotes tracheal filopodial retraction and in turn modulate CNS gas exchange.
+We propose that local ROS production can activate astrocyte microdomain Ca2+ transients through TrpML, and that a subset of these microdomain transients promotes tracheal filopodial retraction and in turn modulate CNS gas exchange.

 ## Introduction